NeuroTechX/ntx_slack_archive/random.md

  >naoto: Nice!
 LSL definitely seems like the protocol to learn and develop.
 Some good convo here about using it in NeuroJS, which could be a gateway to web-integrated brain data <https://github.com/NeuroJS/eeg-stream-data-model/issues/1>

+6/21/2017 3:59 AM

+ **naoto** :

+ >js implementation sounds very interesting.
+I think lsl has a lot of potential and it should reach outside "lab"